queue-miscreant/chatango-client/README.md

 -----------------
 If you have python installed in cygwin, then drawing and sending messages work fine in MinTTY, the cygwin default terminal emulator.
-The following terminals are NOT supported:
+The following terminals are NOT supported or have restricted features:
-* Console2 (256 color mode; ANSI escapes don't render correctly)
+* Console2 (256 color mode)
 * cmd.exe (Doesn't support ANSI escapes)
 * Powershell (Same as cmd.exe)
+Untested:
+* PuTTY

 Links in browser WILL NOT open correctly by default.
 There are two solutions:
 * adding the browser to the Windows PATH environment variable, or